donnemartin/viz/README.md

 ## Language Index

-View up to the 500 most-starred repos, users, and orgs, organized by language.
+View up to 500 of the most-starred repos, users, and orgs, organized by language.

 Because of the large number of languages tracked and the lengthy lists for each language, stats for each language can be found in [gh-stats/language_stats/2015/](https://github.com/donnemartin/gh-stats/tree/master/language_stats/2015).